Dr. Scott Markwith

 Manuscripts In Review and In Preparation

 Paudel, A., Ghimire, S. K., and Markwith, S. H. Resilience of subalpine rhododendron shrubland after fire in Langtang National Park, North-Central Nepal.
 International Journal of Wildland Fire.

-de Souza, J. C., Ramires, G. G., Gonçalves, de Rezende, M. P. G., M., Gonçalves, V. T., de Souza, C. F., Olson, A., and Markwith, S. H. Richness of bird species in the Aquidauana Region of the Pantanal.
-Journal of Ecosystem and Ecography.
+de Souza, J. C., Ramires, G. G., Gonçalves, de Rezende, M. P. G., M., Gonçalves, V. T., de Souza, C. F., Popak, A., and Markwith, S. H. Richness and composition variation of bird species within the fragmented landscape of the Pantanal’s Aquidauana region.
+Ornitología Neotropical.